-To sustain higher incoming data volumes and/or increased processing you can scale from a single instance to a multi-instance distributed deployment.
-All instances in the deployment pool are identical in what they do - they serve all inputs, process events and send to outputs equally.
-I.e. there are no separate roles for each for these "tasks".
+To sustain higher incoming data volumes and/or increased processing you can scale from a single instance to a multi-instance, distributed deployment.
+Instances in the deployment serve all inputs, process events and send to outputs independently.
+They are managed centrally by a single master node which is responsible for keeping configurations in sync and tracking & monitoring their activity metrics.